How DWI Conviction Impacts Your Life

 Expect to be on probation after a conviction and prepare to pay the steep fees that come with it.
 Failure to make appointments with your probation officer or pay the fees can send you to jail.
 You will also be assigned to classes related to alcohol abuse and DWI and may even have to perform community service as well.
 Fulfilling your probation requirements while also navigating a work schedule can be extremely difficult, and failure to do so will only make things worse.

-One of the most important things to remember is that a DWI conviction is forever.
-Even if you’re a first time offender, a DWI conviction lasts forever, and subsequent violations will only be worse.
+One of the most important things to remember is that a DWI conviction is forever, even if you’re a first time offender, and subsequent violations will only be worse.
 Even with decades between your first and second offense, minimum subsequent sentencing will remain the same.

 Don’t Let Your Rights Fall to the Wayside